 The Fibroid Relief website (http://www.fibroidrelief.org/) provides a patient forum for information on fibroid treatments, blog posts, patient stories, educational offerings, events, and clinical trial updates.

 A China-based website http://www.savewomb.org, provides similar patient information on the ultrasound-guided focused ultrasound treatments offered by Chonqinq Haifu Technology LTD.

-Below is a list of treatment centers that offer MR guided focused ultrasound for uterine fibroids.
+Visit our list of treatment sites to find those that offer focused ultrasound for uterine fibroids.

 ExAblate One for women’s health by InSightec LTD